What is cloud computing?

 - OpenStack provides the OpenStack Public Cloud Passport.

-Another way of creating a hybrid cloud is to simply run the same operating system in every environment and build container-based, cloud-native apps that are managed by a universal orchestration engine like Kubernetes.
+Another way of creating a hybrid cloud is to simply run the same operating system in every environment and build container platform-based, cloud-native apps that are managed by a universal orchestration engine like Kubernetes.
 The operating system abstracts all the hardware while the management platform abstracts all the apps.
 So you deploy almost any app in almost any environment without retooling the app, retraining people, splitting management, or sacrificing security.